E-Williamson121/Forced-Crosswordle-Pack/README.md

 ## Group 3: Puzzles with a small number of colours, but NYT answer list solutions:

-*As words in this group are part of the NYT list, they should be recognisable, so no brute force should be required \:)*
+*As words in this group are part of the NYT list, they should be recognisable.*

 ⬜⬜⬜🟨⬜
 ⬜🟨🟨⬜⬜